 My room has a nice en-suite that will be changed this year and the family bathroom needs doing as well; too dark, too dated, despite the place only being ten years old, it’s still dated; looks like something from the eighties and can’t have that.
 I hope that I can put my spare room on AirBnB or some such thing and bring a little income into the house and at the same time have a bit of company.
 We have a communal pool, which is shared by the other nine residents here and I have a nicely sized back garden with an annex that eventually will be turned into a studio flat for my kids or visitors; one of the selling points as it already has plumbing, so not too difficult to turn that into something more than a studio for the boxes and horse rugs.
 There’s an outdoor kitchen with a BBQ and room for a big kitchen table and I’ve even got a big hammock out there for lazy days in the sunshine, none of which I’ve had to date since moving in, but I look at it longingly and say one day.

 But, back to being single.
 What is important is that it didn’t kill me.
 That’s a start.
 It almost did when I had my liver failure a year later, but it didn’t.
 But, I’m not the healthiest of people.
 I look healthy and I am active to a fault, but to be that way, pains me.
-I am sick every single morning after breakfast, during breakfast, when I wake up, right up until the time where all my tablets have done their deed and then I can finally go out to the land of the living.
+I am sick every single morning from my tablets…after breakfast, during breakfast, when I wake up, right up until the time where all my tablets have done their deed and then I can finally go out to the land of the living.
 Sometimes that doesn’t happen until quite late in the day but it’s better than it was six years ago and I hope one day it will be better than it is today.
 It definitely makes dating hard.
 Although the last few months on my new medication, it is a whole lot better and I am scheduling surgery to repair the damage in the next few months, when I can muster the emotional strength to go under that great big knife again and recoupate for nobody-knows how long.

 People tell me that the right person will cope with my problems and that it shows character when they can’t or don’t.
 I don’t usually bring up any health issues until the fourth or fifth date when someone actually wants more than a handshake and peck on the cheek goodnight and then I get two responses; it’s either pity or they run for the hills, the latter being the more popular.
 I don’t have an invisible disability; but I have problems with my digestive system and well, that’s not attractive.
 It’s also unpredictable.
 One day I can eat something and be fine, the next day I can eat the same thing and it’ll keep me loitering around the loo for four or five hours.
 That’s pretty, isn’t it?
 So, finding someone who can cope with that is a very tall order.
 Yes, I would LOVE to find this magical person that can look at me and NOT see that I have this problem and just see the person I was, or am but not anymore…it’s a tricky one to explain.